sunwaytechclub/2018-WebLaunch-PostWorkshop/README.md

 1. [W3Schools JavaScript Tutorial](https://www.w3schools.com/js/default.asp)

-After going through all the tutorial, you will realize that we had a lot that we had yet to covered, such as prefix and postfix increment, truthy and falsy value, for and do-while loop, etc. All of these will be covered extensively in all the tutorial that I had mention above.

 ### API requests with AJAX

-What is API?
+#### What is API?
 API is application programming interface.
-What exactly is that?

 Just imagine you have a cloud server somewhere in China because renting server in China is cheap.
 Now imagine your server have a lot of your customer detail, include their username, password, name, phone number, etc and you making a website and you want to allow your customer to login and see their detail.
 So, how can it be done?

 Your server will have API, by sending requests from your frontend to the API, it will return you something.